syoker/fix-multimedia-fingerprint/README.md

-# Fix Multiedia and Fingerprint for Astro on ports
+# Fix Multiedia & Fingerprint for Astro on ports

 ## Description
 This module fixes the fingerprint and multimedia in ports where these features don't work, for Motorola One Fusion.